Abinsaj08/SCT_DS_1/README.md

 Create a bar chart or histogram to visualize the distribution of a categorical or continuous variable.

-Here we used the dataset named "population_by_age_group.xlsx" The datset is of the year 2018.
+Here we used the dataset named "population_by_age_group.xlsx" The dataset is of the year 2018.
 In the dataset we can find the population of each country and which is categorized by different age groups.
 I have used the Platform Microsoft PowerBi to visulaize the distribution of a categorical or continuous variable such as Total Population by Country.
 As this is a large dataset I have used the Top N filter method to find the top 10 countries with their population.